 Officers should detect the need to intervene early in the event before trouble starts.
 Signs of anger and use of profanity could indicate that the officer is starting to let their emotions get the best of them.
 The EPIC model (ethical policing is courageous) suggests using a 10-code that can signal to the other officer that they need to calm down.
 “Sgt.
 Smith, 10-12!” or similar can get their attention without alerting others or causing embarrassment.

 VirTra has given its law enforcement clients an opportunity to practice their understanding of when to intervene.
 Certified in early 2023, “Duty to Intervene: No Such Thing as a Professional Bystander” gives users an interactive and engaging way to learn.
-It combines training videos and multiple immersive scenarios to give officers the experience in a safe learning environment.
+It combines duty to intervene training videos and multiple immersive scenarios to give officers the experience in a safe learning environment.

 Professional intervention is important and is used in other fields besides policing, even in medical and aviation settings.
 It can save your job, your partner’s job, and the wellbeing of the community you serve.
 If you would like to get started with VirTra and begin training Duty to Intervene and other important topics, contact a specialist.